sapphiredev/utilities/packages/ratelimits/README.md

 	// Do something when limited, such as throwing an error }

-// We're not rate limited so we drip the bucket ratelimit.consume();
+// We're not rate limited so we drip the bucket.
+After consuming once, the second run through we'll be rate limited. ratelimit.consume();

 // And now we can finish the flow by returning some form of "success" state.